-Once you know How to Roast Pumpkin Seeds, you'll be making them all season long.
-This recipe has the perfect salty-sweet balance for a snack that you'll keep coming back to again and again.
+Roasted pumpkin seeds have the perfect salty-sweet balance for a crunchy snack that you'll keep coming back to again and again.
+Enjoy them by the handful all pumpkin season long!

 - Raw pumpkin seeds - These are not pepita seeds!
-Pepitas do grow in pumpkins, but only in certain varieties.
-This recipe is for the white pumpkin seeds that come in carving pumpkins and pie pumpkins (sometimes called sugar pumpkins).
+Pepitas do grow in some pumpkins, but only in hulless varieties and are a different type of pumpkin seed.
+This recipe is for the white pumpkin seeds you'll find in carving pumpkins and pie pumpkins (sometimes called sugar pumpkins).

 - Maple sugar (or coconut sugar) - Maple sugar is what remains after pure maple syrup is boiled down.
 It's a natural sweetener that keeps this recipe free of refined sugar.
 You can also use coconut sugar, which is similar as it's made from the sap of the coconut palm tree.
 Food science!

 - Avocado oil - We'll use the tiniest splash of oil in this recipe!
-I prefer avocado to other oils because it's neutral tasting and heart-healthy.
-It's created from the natural oil pressed from avocados!
+I prefer avocado to olive oil and other oils because it's more neutral tasting and heart-healthy.
+It's created from the natural oil pressed from avocados.

 - Fine salt - Start with just a little bit.
 You can always add more if you prefer a saltier snack.